MIPS/toolchain_docs/topics/c_abi_codedata_relocations.md

 * `%got_disp`: 21-bit (19-bit scaled) GOT displacement pointing to the
 symbol's GOT entry
-* `%got_call`: tells the linker that the address being loaded is a text address which will be used to call a function
+* `%got_call`: tells the linker that the address being loaded is a text address which will be used to call a function; also used to indicate to the static linker that this function is eligible for lazy binding
 * `R_NANOMIPS_JALR16, R_NANOMIPS_JALR32`: tells the linker that it can relax this JALRC16 or JALRC32 to a BALC, if the symbol is non-pre-emptible.